astroport-fi/astroport-classic-frontend/README.md

 - node v14
 - npm v7

-If you have nvm installed, it should select the correct version for you based on the [.nvmrc](.nvmrc).
-However, v14 ships with npm v6, you'll need to update npm with `npm install -g npm@7` if you are using npm v6.
+If you have nvm installed, you should select the correct version for you based on the [.nvmrc](.nvmrc).
+Note that v14 ships with npm v6 and you'll need to update npm with `npm install -g npm@7`.

 ### `npm run dev`

-Runs the app in the development mode.
+Runs the app in development mode.

 ### `npm test`